What is a Loop Heat Pipe (LHP)?

 A recent spacecraft radiator trade study found that radiators with titanium/water heat pipes or LHPs had the highest specific power in the temperature range from 20 to 275°C. In addition, titanium LHPs would increase the specific power by roughly 1/3 when compared with titanium heat pipes.

-In the past several years, ACT has been developing high temperature titanium/water LHPs.
+Yes, ACT has been developing high-temperature titanium/water Loop Heat Pipes (LHPs).
 Titanium has a number of advantages over other materials:

-- Titanium is compatible with a large number of fluids, including ammonia, water and the alkali metals.
+- Titanium is compatible with a large number of fluids, including ammonia, water, and alkali metals